 "I think it’s such a shame a world class trainer is leaving the job," Robben said.

-An end-to-end first half at Wembley finished goalless but both Roman Weidenfeller and Manuel Neuer were called into action to produce saves.
+An end-to-end first half at Wembley ended goalless but both Roman Weidenfeller and Manuel Neuer were called into action to produce saves.

 After the break, Robben and Ribery combined as the Dutchman found space inside Dortmund's box and provided an inviting pass for Mandzukic to put Bayern a goal ahead.